adriamooney/bvsnowmobile/source/rental-faq/index.md

 ### Should I make reservations?

-Reservations are HIGHLY recommended on weekends and holiday weeks for ALPINE and SPICER trails.
+Reservations required for Lake Alpine Trail 48 hours in advance online.
+Please call to make reservations for Spicer Trail.
 Give us a call at 209-753-2323 with a credit card number.
 A 24 hour cancellation notice required for a full refund.

 ### How do I get there?